taliaperry/astro/pages/bibliography.md

 <a name="hakluyt"></a>Hakluyt Society, ed. <i>A Journal of the First Voyage of Vasco Da Gama, 1497–1499</i>.
 Translated by E.G. Ravenstein.
 New York, NY: Burt Franklin, 2014.
 Project Gutenberg.
 [Link to book](https://www.gutenberg.org/files/46440/46440-h/46440-h.htm).

 <a name="hakluyt2"></a>Hakluyt Society, ed. <i>The Voyages of Pedro Àlvares Cabral to Brazil and India</i>, translated by William Brooks Greenlee.
 London: 1938.
+[Link to book](https://archive.org/details/in.gov.ignca.1656).

+<a name="hakluyt3"></a>Hakluyt Society, ed. <i>Voyages of Pedro Fernandez de Quiros, 1595 to 1606</i>, translated by Sir Clements Markham.
+London: 1904.
+[Link to book](https://archive.org/details/voyagesofpedrofe01queiuoft).

 <a name="harding"></a>Harding, Clarence Henry. <i>Trade and Navigation Between Spain and the Indies in the Time of the Hapsburgs</i>.
 Cambridge, MA: Harvard University Press, 1918.
 [Link to book](https://www.google.com/books/edition/Trade_and_Navigation_Between_Spain_and_t/Ttw9AQAAMAAJ?hl=en&gbpv=0).